mcc-us/bookkeeping/_pages/1-glossary.md

 *Definitions are abbreviated and abridged.*

-1. *Accounts*: A "container" (bucket) that tracks specific assets, liabilities, equity, income, or expenses
+1. *Accounts*: A "container" (bucket) that tracks specific assets, liabilities, equity, income, or expenses.

 2. *Accounting Equation*: $A = L + E$ <br>aka: $$Assets + Expenses = Liabilities + Owner's~ Equity + Revenue$$

 3. *Accounting Cycle*: **Post, Journalize, Worksheet, Adjust, Close, Report**, [See 9 Steps](https://mcc-us.github.io/pages/2-accounting-cycle/)

 4. *Account form balance sheet*: A balance sheet that lists assets on the left and liabilities and owner's equity on the right (see also Report form balance sheet).

+5. *Accounts payable ledger*: A subsidiary ledger that contains a separate account for each creditor

 5. *Accounts receivable ledger*: A subsidiary/auxiliary ledger containing detailed records of individual customer credit accounts.